onatcipli/onatcipli/README.md

-- 🔭 I’m currently working with [Square1](https://www.square1.io/) as Flutter Developer.
+- 🔭 I’m currently working for my own apps.
 - 🏗 I have contribute to [Flutter](https://github.com/flutter/flutter).
 - 📫 How to reach me: [LinkedIn](https://tr.linkedin.com/in/onat-%C3%A7ipli)